gar-codespace/OperationsPatternScripts/README.md

 * Redefine a yard tracks use throughout an operating session.

 ## Intra-Plant Switching
-Track patterns can also be used for intra-plant switching, which are switching movements confined to a single location.
+Track patterns can also be used for intra-plant switching, which are switching movements confined to a single location, often done by a private railroad or plant equipment.
 Examples of this would include:
 * A mill operator moving coal and coke to and from a furnace.
 * A mine operator loading hoppers from a pool of empties.